0xnirmal/Food-Pictures-to-Predict-Yelp-Score/README.md

 # Food: It’s all about presentation?
-Predicting Yelp ratings using photos of food
+A deep learning approach to predicting Yelp ratings using photos of food